Taiwolawal/istio-project/README.md

 ![Pasted Graphic 3](https://github.com/Taiwolawal/istio-project/assets/50557587/4873a26b-dc9d-40ce-9af4-33526f65b906)

-Now we can create a servicemonitor and use the endpoint and metrics port name, this is a useful workwround we dont have a port name and not able to add to it but still want to monitor the application with prometheus.
+Now we can create a servicemonitor and use the endpoint and metrics port name, this is a useful workaround when we dont have a port name and not able to add to it but still want to monitor the application with prometheus.

 ![image](https://github.com/Taiwolawal/istio-project/assets/50557587/61de3913-cc3a-4dd5-b162-069432ad9131)